Rostamborn/MmdOS/README.md

 To ease the access to the contents of the stack, we create a struct which mirrors the stack in terms of it's contents and also order(`interrupt_frame` structure). there's still a lot more to finish handling interrupts...
 *** we can send interrupts using the `lapic_send_ipi` function in `lapic.c` ***

+#### I/O APIC
+the regular `local APIC(lapic)` works just fine as indicated by divion by zero. now we need to implement `I/O APIC` to handle interrupts sent by peripheral hardware and redirect them to LAPIC so that it could send it to the CPU. `LAPIC` is highly important for the development of the rest of the OS and stuff like timers and keyboards and etc. must be handled with it. note for MAHBOD: pay attention to the `lapic.c` and `timer.c` files.
+I/O APIC somehow requires a table called `MADT` which I tried to ignore and hardcoce addresses.
+If you need to implement it pay attention to `acpi.c` which contains the `RSDT` which is need for `MADT` (I think :D ). the goal for now is to be able to handle interrupts easily with `ioapic` and defite the `PIT` timer to be able to calibrate other timers with it and use them throught the kernel.
+May the gods give you courage and the mental fortification needed for this foul endeavour. good luck soldier.